iframes in Next.js

 Remember to test your implementation and adjust as necessary to accommodate various device sizes and layouts.

-When integrating iframes into your Next.js projects, adherence to best practices isn't just recommended, it's imperative for ensuring a secure, performant, and accessible web experience.
-Remember to:
+When integrating iframes into your Next.js projects, stick to best practices for a secure, performant, and accessible web experience:

 • Implement Lazy Loading: Load iframes only as they're needed, enhancing performance.